Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Channel Model
 #############

-The FsoChannel class acts as a container object, holding pointers to the the FsoPhy receivers and transmitters, the FsoPropagationLossModel classes, and the PropagationDelayModel.
+The ``FsoChannel`` class acts as a container object, holding pointers to the the FsoPhy receivers and transmitters, the ``FsoPropagationLossModel`` classes, and the ``PropagationDelayModel``.
 It also provides the transmission of packets from a transmitter to receivers.

 Phy Model
 #########

-The FsoPhy class assigns the FsoSignalParameters related to the transmitter (when transmitting), contains an error model to determine the probability of error of a received packet (when receiving), and contains the interface for a NetDevice (not yet implemented).
+The ``FsoPhy`` class assigns the ``FsoSignalParameters`` related to the transmitter (when transmitting), contains an error model to determine the probability of error of a received packet (when receiving), and contains the interface for a NetDevice (not yet implemented).

 Error Model
 ###########